leafo/pgmoon/README.md

 ## SSL connections

 pgmoon can establish an SSL connection to a Postgres server.
 It can also refuse to connect to it if the server does not support SSL.
-Just as pgmoon depends on LuaSocket for usage outside of OpenResty, it depends on LuaSec for SSL connections in such contexts.
+Just as pgmoon depends on LuaSocket for usage outside of OpenResty, it depends on luaossl/LuaSec for SSL connections in such contexts.

 ```lua
 local pgmoon = require("pgmoon")